Neonsy/ScheduleOneInsights/Markdown/Roadmap.md

 -   Introduce core **"What-If" Reverse Mixing** capabilities for exploring desired outcomes.
 -   Create an initial presentation layer for basic **Targeted NPC Insights**.
 -   Lay the groundwork for an **Actionable Game Guide**.
--   Provide a multi-session-calculator, to allow you to keep track of different quantities.
+-   Provide a flexible calculator where users can create multiple calculators with independent state to track different calculations simultaneously.
 -   **Impact:** Provides users with interactive tools to immediately leverage the project's capabilities.

 #### Phase 3: Advanced Features & Community Ecosystem